 - In the Adventure Time episode "Tree Trunks", Finn, Jake, and Tree Trunks find the Crystal Gem Apple but are confronted by a Crystal Guardian, who copies everything they do — and since it's a great deal harder than either Finn or Jake, they only manage to hurt themselves when they try to attack it.
 Tree Trunks, in the meantime, starts playing with some mildly disturbing skull-faced butterflies, and when the Crystal Guardian starts copying her as well, Finn and Jake realize that the Crystal Guardian will only attack them if they attack first.

 - In the episode "The Ancient One", Leo is set to fight a losing battle against a group of demon ghosts, who can't be touched or harm, but who can touch and kill him.
 Although Leo is initially reluctant to follow the titular Ancient One's advice and just give up, he eventually does so, which saves him, as the demons immediately cease their attack.

-- And in the eighties cartoon, the Turtles decide to fight a reactivated Technodrome by sitting down and doing nothing.
+- The Turtles decide to fight a reactivated Technodrome by sitting down and doing nothing.
 The Technodrome ends up crashing itself.

-- The Boxing Episode of The Simpsons showed that Homer had an extra layer of fluid around his brain, allowing him to take more hits without being injured.
+- The Boxing Episode of The Simpsons shows that Homer had an extra layer of fluid around his brain, allowing him to take more hits without being injured.
 Homer becomes a boxing champion who just waits until his opponents tire themselves out before KOing them.
 Unfortunately, when Homer tries fighting the heavyweight champion, his stamina is too much for Homer to deal with.